DUI Charges In Arizona

 A DUI in Arizona is not something you want to automatically plead guilty.
 The state enforces drunk driving laws stringently and a conviction can have life-long consequences.
-Here are some of the most common DUI/OUI charges you could be charged with in our state.
-If you are charged with a DUI, call the legal team at Matthew Lopez Law, PLLC, led by Matthew Lopez, an experienced attorney who has handled many intoxicated driving cases successfully.
+Here are some of the most common DUI charges you could be charged within our state.
+If you are charged with a DUI, call the legal team at Matthew Lopez Law, PLLC, led by Matthew Lopez, an experienced attorney who has handled many driving under the influence cases successfully.

 First Or Repeat DUI Offenses

 Arizona has some of the harshest DUI laws in the nation.
 There are four types of DUI charges:

 - Count 1: impaired to the slightest degree